 Yes, tea loaf freezes really well.
 Make sure it's well wrapped - you can either wrap individual slices, or the whole loaf.

-If you are looking for a low calorie cake, tea loaf is a good choice.
+If you are looking for a low calorie cake, gluten free tea loaf is a good choice.
 This recipe has just 166 calories per slice.